CumulusNetworks/cldemo-vagrant-netq2ea/README.md

 4) `vagrant ssh oob-mgmt-server`
 5) Once in the oob-mgmt-server, the cldemo-evpn-symmetric demo is in the home dir. `cd cldemo-evpn-symmetric`
 6) Run the playbook `ansible-playbook run_demo.yml`
-7) watch `kubectl get pods` and `docker ps | head` for all of the netq containers to come up and finish loading.
-It takes about 15 minutes or so.
+7) Wait for all containers to load.
+Watch `kubectl get pods` and `docker ps | head` for all of the netq containers to come up and finish loading.
+It takes about 15 minutes or so from the time the server is booted.
-8) Launch the GUI (see wiki page above for what the links/ip/ports might be right now)
+8) Launch the GUI

-Once complete, you are running the cldemo-evpn-symmetric demo with netq2.x.
-The agents are all configured and registered with the telemetry server.
+Once complete, you are running the cldemo-evpn-symmetric demo with the addition of Netq2.x.

 ---